Zelenskyy, Biden Among Tuesday Speakers at UN General Assembly

-Other speakers include the presidents of Poland, Cuba, South Africa, Argentina, Nigeria and Senegal.

-Tuesday’s agenda also features the second day of talks focusing on how to achieve a set of worldwide development goals
+U.N.
+Secretary-General Antonio Guterres opened Tuesday’s General Assembly addresses by urging world leaders to act on a set of multilateral goals.

-Guterres said Monday that only 15% of the 17 Sustainable Development Goals (SDGs) are on track to be reached by 2030.
+Guterres highlighted that only 15% of those 17 Sustainable Development Goals, or SDGs, are on track to be reached by 2030.
+He expressed regret that the global community seems “incapable of coming together.”

 "Instead of leaving no one behind, we risk leaving the SDGs behind. … The SDGs need a global rescue plan," Guterres said.